 Great branding is great.
 But getting someone else to vouch for your product?
 That’s magic; even more so if they’re a trusted and well-liked influencer in their community.

-Today we’re taking a look at how mobile companies do influencer marketing: Why invest in influencers?
+Today we’re taking a look at how mobile companies approach influencer marketing strategies.
+Why invest in influencers?
 Where can you find suitable influencers for your brand?
 Which platforms and KPIs (key performance indicators) make the most sense?
 How can you ensure brand safety while working with influencers?
 Lastly, how can you reliably track, attribute and measure the success of influencer campaigns?

 What's the definition of influencer marketing?

 Influencers can be a part of a PR campaign, but their work falls outside of the brand itself; above all, they’re independent people who don’t see their social media accounts as advertising platforms.
 They converse with their audience through posts and engagements that are relatable, individualized and trustworthy.
-Their posts come across as organic because they are-- where a PR campaign is transparently about selling a product, influencers create the kind of content they know their audience wants to engage in.
-Too much PR meddling can come across to their audience as inauthentic and not just disinteresting, but off-putting.
+Their posts come across as organic because they are.
+Where a PR campaign is transparently about selling a product, influencers create the kind of content they know their audience wants to engage with.
+Too much PR meddling can come across to their audiences as inauthentic and off-putting.

 Who is investing in influencer marketing and why?